 Fire-roasted tomatoes are delicious, smoky, and rich in flavor.
 They are used in numerous dishes and recipes such as pizza or pasta.

-These taste enhancers are sure to make a dish better.
+This dish-enhancing tomato can be used in dozens of recipes.
 So if you don’t have fire-roasted tomatoes on hand, or if they are unavailable at the grocery store, what should you do?

 Check out these excellent substitutes, of course!

 1. Sun-dried tomatoes

 Sun-dried tomatoes might be the best alternative for fire-roasted tomatoes, and not because they both have hyphens in the name.
 What both of these have in common is a unique and distinct flavor.

 These tomatoes are baked in the sun to remove all moisture.
 They are then salted, drizzled with olive oil, and ready to eat.
 The result is a rich mouth-bursting flavor.

 These can be easier to find in grocery stores and work well as a fire-roasted replacement in pizzas.

 It might not be the same as roasting a tomato over a fire, but seared tomatoes are still a fantastic option that unlocks many similar flavors through the cooking process.